beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 **Check error messages**

-It’s important to localized and controlled error messages of our application, thus avoiding providing information to a potential attacker could force errors to obtain useful information (disk paths, names of databases or tables, variable names, etc.)
+It’s important to localize and control error messages of our application, thus avoiding providing information to a potential attacker could force errors to obtain useful information (filesystem paths, names of databases or tables, variable names, etc.)

 **Use HTTPS**

-Whenever your application return confidential information, or manages passwords, authentication, sensitive data, etc. we should use HTTPS instead of HTTP so that our trip encrypted information and to prevent a potential attacker from these data.
+Whenever your application return confidential information, or manages passwords, authentication, sensitive data, etc. we should use HTTPS instead of HTTP so our data trip encrypted and to prevent a potential attacker from access these data.

 **Session control**